 The data from the SMD23E2 is updated is asynchronously to the program scan.
-The following rung ensures that the data from the driver does not change in he middle of the ladder logic program by copying it to the internal tag array buffered_SMD23E2_data[0] through buffered_SMD23E2_data[9]. t is these buffered registers that your ladder logic program should use when referencing the SMD23E2's input data.
-CPS- Synchronous Copy File Source AMCI_SMD23E2:I.STATUS_WORD_0 Dest buffered_SMD23E2_data[0] Length 10
+The following rung ensures that the data from the driver does not change in the middle of the ladder logic program by copying it to the internal tag array buffered_SMD23E2_data[0] through buffered_SMD23E2_data[9].
+It is these buffered registers that your ladder logic program should use when referencing the SMD23E2's input data.
+CPS Synchronous Copy File Source AMCI_SMD23E2:I.Data[0] Dest buffered_SMD23E2_data[0] Length 10